 - Multiple broken bones are common.

 The physical, mental, and financial impact of medical bills or a devastating loss can be far-reaching.
-Having an experienced and knowledgeable personal injury lawyer who understands the unique challenges of aviation accident claims is necessary.
+Having an experienced and knowledgeable lawyer who understands the unique challenges of aviation accident claims is necessary.

 Get a Free Consultation with a Baltimore Aviation Accident Lawyer